aws/aws-application-networking-k8s/docs/api-types/service-import.md

 ### Annotations
 * `application-networking.k8s.aws/aws-eks-cluster-name`
-  Indicates the cluster name owning the exported service.
+  (Optional) When specified, the controller will only find target groups exported from the cluster.
 * `application-networking.k8s.aws/aws-vpc`
-  Indicates the VPC ID owning the exported service.
+  (Optional) When specified, the controller will only find target groups exported from the cluster with the provided VPC ID.

 ## Example Configuration